UBC-InfoVis/2021-436V-tutorials/1_D3_Tutorial/1_D3_Tutorial.md

 ### Loading external data

 Instead of typing the data in a local variable, which is only convenient for very small datasets, we can load data *asynchronously* from external files.
-The D3 built-in methods make it easy to load JSON, CSV and other files.
+The D3 built-in methods make it easy to load JSON, CSV, and other files.

 You should already be familiar with the JSON format from the previous lab and you have probably worked with CSV files in the past too.